timotholt/net40k/README.md

 4. Chats in the game room and lobby use GETS with different query parms criteria so it's already tested.

-5. Updating your password in the settings -> account page does a PUT
+5. Updating your password in the settings -> account page does a PATCH

-6. Updating your nickanme in the settings -> profile page does a PUT
+6. Updating your nickanme in the settings -> profile page does a PATCH

 7. Index is created when you initialize the database at /admin/createdb

 8. Sensible data validation is on the user collection.
 Nickname uses some hardcore validation logic and can be seen in the compass validation page.

-9.

 # History